 Understanding the Myths

-While this is one of the many advantages of filing for bankruptcy, this form of debt relief is applicable only when filing for Chapter 7 bankruptcy.
+While this is one of the many advantages of filing for bankruptcy, it only applies when filing for Chapter 7 bankruptcy.
 Even so, there are certain kinds of debt that cannot be discharged, including taxes, alimony, student loans and child support.
-When filing for chapter 13 bankruptcy, however, one will pay off past obligations over a 3 – 5 year period, and usually pay only a percentage of the amount owed when the process is complete.
+However, when filing for Chapter 13 bankruptcy, you pay off past obligations over a 3-5 year period, and usually pay only a percentage of the amount owed by the time the process is complete.